marcio/react-skylight/README.md

 react-skylight
 ==============

-A react component for modals and dialogs
+React-SkyhLight is a simple react component for modals and dialogs, powerfull, lightweight and unopinionated in or design.

-## WIP....
-This project still in development, use only if you know what you're doing or if you want help in development.

 Installation